Mechanical Intelligence Simplifies Control in Terrestrial Limbless Locomotion: Supplementary Methods

 Our robophysical model was controlled using code developed with the Dynamixel SDK library and programmed in MATLAB.
 Control signals were transmitted to the robophysical model from a PC via U2D2 (ROBOTIS).
 We powered the motors using a DC power supply (HY3050EX) with a voltage setting of 11.1 V. As the servo motors were connected in a daisy chain configuration for both power and communication, we connected the U2D2 and power supply to the last motor in the series.

-The skin used on the robophysical model in experiments was an elastic mesh sleeve (1.75-inch ID polyester fabric expandable sleeving, McMaster-Carr) that wrapped around the robophysical model body.
-Note that the skin cannot create anisotropy to provide any extra propulsion.
-The benefit of using a isotropic skin is twofold.
-The robophysical model is made hard modules and joints, it therefore can get wedged unexpectedly in the heterogeneities because of the irregular structures, such as edges of the case.
-The skin thus guarantees smooth body contact with the environment.
-The skin also provides weak passive elasticity, facilitating a weak but inherent ``potential" for the robophysical model to return to the straight position.
-This elasticity was found helpful especially in the passive behaviors that the robophysical model displayed and share similarity with those in biological model.
-The force effect of the skin was also considered when the force-deformation properties of the robophysical model were characterized.
+We used an elastic mesh sleeve (1.75-inch ID polyester fabric expandable sleeving, McMaster-Carr) to wrap around the robophysical model body.
+Note that the sleeve cannot create anisotropy to provide any extra propulsion.
+The benefit of using an isotropic sleeve is twofold.
+The robophysical model is made of discretized hard modules and joints; therefore, it can get wedged unexpectedly in the heterogeneities because of the irregular structures, such as edges of the case.
+The sleeve can smooth the discretization of the body to allow for more continuous body contact with the environment.
+The sleeve also provides weak passive elasticity, facilitating a weak but inherent ``potential" for the robophysical model to return to the straight posture.
+This elasticity was found helpful especially in the passive behaviors that the robophysical model displayed and share similarities with those in biological model.
+The force effect of the sleeve was also considered when the force-deformation properties of the robophysical model were characterized.

 The wheels are attachable components that can be attached or removed from the bottom of each case.
 To attach wheels onto the case, a base was 3D printed using PLA and screwed to the base.
 Then, the wheel frame (LEGO) was screwed into the base.
-To achieve a similar drag anisotropy for the robophysical model as for the biological model ($\sim2:1$), we replaced the rubber tires with low-friction fiberglass tape (McMaster-Carr), resulting in a $1.6:1$ drag anisotropy ($F_\perp/F_\parallel = 1.6/1$, verified with wheel force experiments following the protocols proposed in~\cite{rieser2019dynamics}).
-This allowed for a better comparison of the performance of the robophysical model and the biological model.
+The wheels were passive, non-actuated.
+To achieve a similar drag anisotropy for the robophysical model as for the biological model ($\sim$$1.5:1$), we replaced the rubber tires with low-friction fiberglass tape (McMaster-Carr), resulting in a $1.6:1$ drag anisotropy ($F_\perp/F_\parallel = 1.6/1$, verified with wheel force experiments following the protocols proposed in~\cite{rieser2019dynamics}).
+This allowed us to better model the low Reynolds number viscous fluid locomotion of the biological model.
 Noted that in open and sparse environments, wheels are necessary for the robophysical model to produce propulsion with drag anisotropy.
 However, as heterogeneity density increases, the propulsion forces provided by pushing off heterogeneity generally dominates the locomotion, and the robophysical model can move forward effectively without wheels.
 For consistency in the experimental setup and comparison with the biological model, we kept the wheels on for robophysical experiments in all environments.